JohnReeves/cpp-calculator/readme.md

 ### The Project

+Packages and patterns have been developed to solve a particular problem and, as in school level maths, although we spend a long time learning a technique it doesn't translate well to problems it hasn't been developed for.

+The phrase about regexes is: I had one problem now I have two; with flex/bison you could say - now I have six!
+Use of packages is a handshaking problem :-) .

 We're going to make a calculator in cpp in stages:
 * First look at the RPN algorithm;
 * Then build the calculator till we find the limations, using: